 I have no ability to separate eating and making love.
 I’m sorry.
 Both are primal and sensual.
 And right there, in Bistro One last week, I did everything in my power to keep from having a Meg Ryan moment from the movie When Harry Met A Sally (except that Meg/Sally was faking it).

 It all started with an innocent bowl of Cap’n Crunch and an even more innocent Kurt, excited for our morning of adventure.
 And it was really cramping my routine.
-Travel writer Paul Theroux is a major proponent of traveling alone to avoid the distractions of another person.
-He also believes in not using cameras because […]

-I don’t know, but I’ve taken the liberty anyway.
 I don’t think they’ll have any mammoth scat listed Robson’sWho Pooped in the Park?series for kids, books geared to engage junior “rangers” through matching the crap with the animal.
 There are different editions so that children of all ages can, let’s say, appreciate the difference between grizzly bear poop in Glacier and black bear poop in Acadia.